CGuard: Efficient Spatial Safety for C: Implementation

 To support the base finding for stack variables, we register stack objects with the allocator when they are created and deregister them when they are destroyed.
 Note that this is required only for the stack variables that escape the static scope or are typecasted to an integer.
 For global and static variables, at load time, the allocator walks global objects in different sections of the executable as specified in the executable format and stores the bases in sorted order to find the base using the binary search during the program execution.

-{\bf Variable-length arguments:} Our current implementation doesn't ensure safety for variable-length arguments.
+\ignore{{\bf Variable-length arguments:} Our current implementation does not ensure safety for variable-length arguments.
 In our implementation, we have assumed that the variable number of arguments is always 16.
 To correctly handle this case, we require the caller to pass the number of arguments for every function call.
-For this purpose, we can use a spare caller-saved register, which is not used to pass the argument.
+For this purpose, we can use a spare caller-saved register, which is not used to pass the argument.}

-{\bf Memory-mapped files and shared memory:} We don't support memory-mapped files and some shared-memory APIs.
+\paragraph{{\bf Memory-mapped files and shared memory}} We do not support memory-mapped files and some shared-memory APIs.
 However, we support {\tt ANONYMOUS mmap} by allocating one extra page for storing the object-header.
 Notice that {\tt mmap} always returns a page-aligned address.